honojs/hono/README.md

 ## Starter template

-You can start making your application of Cloudflare Workers with [the starter template](https://github.com/yusukebe/hono-minimal).
+You can start making your Cloudflare Workers application with [the starter template](https://github.com/yusukebe/hono-minimal).
 It is really minimal using TypeScript, esbuild, and Miniflare.

 To generate a project skelton, run this command.